schneiderfelipe/talkie/README.md

 # talkie

-General-purpose conversational UI framework for the command-line
+General-purpose conversational UI framework for the command-line.